 Failure is a myth.
 There’s no such thing.
 What we call failure is really just a “missed mark.”
 It’s an unrealized goal or an incomplete vision.

 How to believe in yourself even more during times of failure

 Think about all the crazy-beautiful and useful things that exist in our world because of a presumable failure.

 Helen Keller said, “When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.”

-So often, though, we get lost in our kvetching or the pity party of why we didn’t “make it.”
-While it’s sometimes important to process emotions like hopelessness, sadness and frustration, we need to do it as quickly as possible, and then move on so we don’t miss the opportunity inherent in any kind of “failure” experience.
+So often, though, we get lost in our pity party of why we didn’t “make it.”
+While it’s sometimes important to process emotions like hopelessness, sadness, and frustration, we need to do it as quickly as possible.
+Then, we need to move on so we don’t miss the opportunity inherent in any kind of “failure” experience.